* 24 to multi-day exploration race format

 A new era in adventure racing is set to begin, with Adventure 1 (A1) excited to announce the launch of the 2022 A1 World Cup.

-A1 is adding races on all five “sport” continents, including events in Australia, New Zealand, South Africa and the Philippines, with additional races in Europe, Africa, and the Americas to be announced in the coming months.
+A1 is adding races on all five “sport” continents, including existing A1 events in Australia, New Zealand, South Africa, with additional races in Europe, Africa, Asia and the Americas to be announced throughout 2022.

 The A1 World Cup builds upon the grassroots of the A1 National Series where teams compete for the opportunity to qualify and race at selected World Series events around the globe.